 Here we recommend a recurve bow with a draw weight ranging from 40 to 45 pounds for hunting small to medium prey, such as deer, elk, and turkey.

-For hunting big preys such as deer, elk, and turkey, we recommend a recurve bow with a draw weight of 55 pounds or more.
+For hunting big prey such as deer, elk, and turkey, we recommend a draw weight of 55 pounds or more.

-Draw weight and bow length are more important than other factors when choosing the best recurve bow.
+Draw weight and bow length are more important than other factors when choosing the right shopping for recurve bow.